Nutstothemoo/GOStocks/README.md

 go run *.go
 ```

 Make sure you have Golang installed.
-If you don't have Mux installed, run the following command to install it: